Michael Stausberg: Academic career

-1992-1995 - Graduiertenkolleg Scholarship for „Interkulturelle religiöse bzw. religionsgeschichtliche Studien“ (University of Bonn).
+Between 1992-1995 he had the Graduiertenkolleg Scholarship for „Interkulturelle religiöse bzw. religionsgeschichtliche Studien“ (University of Bonn).

-1996-2000 - Feodor Lynen Scholarship of the Alexander von Humboldt-Stiftung (University of Uppsala).
+Between 1996-2000 he had the Feodor Lynen Scholarship of the Alexander von Humboldt-Stiftung (University of Uppsala).

-2004 - Professor in the scientific study of religion (University of Bergen).
+He became Professor in the scientific study of religion at the University of Bergen in 2004.

-2005-2007 - Director for the scientific study of religion (University of Bergen).
+Between 2005-2007 he was Director for the scientific study of religion at the University of Berge.